-c.
+b.
 Implementing revisions to CFR 29.30 (AA/EEO requirements)

 Josh Johnson reported that the Bureau projects the revisions will be fully implemented by January 2020.
-Some minor revisions have been implemented under an emergency administrative rule; he final version are being finalized by the state legislature and the Governor's Office.
+Some minor revisions have been implemented under an emergency administrative rule; all revisions and the final version are being finalized by the state legislature and the Governor's Office.